qiBerry/Sunmobile/README.md

 # Sunmobile
-Raspberry-py based autopilot car, using power of the sun to drive.
+Raspberry-pi based autopilot car, using power of the sun to drive.

 Hey there!
 It`s my pet-project.
 Here you can find code of server and client apps of my sunmobile project.